Awe or shock? – research trajectory

 About Nat Gras

+Want to stay connected to Nat Gras?
+Have a look at their website.
 Nat Gras wants everybody to enjoy dance, members of the audience and performers alike.
-Nat Gras steers clear of any showbiz glamour choosing instead to go in search of the initial expressiveness of dance.
-This has already produced dance workshops...
+Nat Gras steers clear of any showbiz glamour choosing instead to go in...